-If you are in the process of fighting addiction, or if you are about to start, you’ve probably thought about a residential treatment program.
+If you are in the process of fighting addiction, or if you are about to start, you’ve probably considered a residential treatment program.

-The benefits are clear: support from medical professionals in a safe environment where you can recover away from the stressors and people who may have contributed to your addiction.
+The benefits of full-time treatment are clear: support from medical professionals, a safe environment, a break from the stressors, and people who may have contributed to your addiction.
 But rehab, like any other medical treatment, comes with a financial cost.

 Fortunately, paying for rehab does not have to break the bank.
 There are actually many options that you may not know about to help you pay for addiction recovery programs: